-As part of managing potential emergencies, all centres will have an Emergency Management Plan that meets Australian Standards 3745-2010 Planning for Emergencies in Facilities.
+As part of managing potential emergencies, all centres will have an Emergency Management Plan that meets Australian Standards.
 In preparing for these emergency and evacuation procedures, a risk assessment is conducted to identify potential emergencies.

-Each centre and office will have an Emergency Management Plan (EMP) that contains both general and site-specific information.
+Each centre Emergency Management Plan (EMP) contains both general and site-specific information.
 The EMP needs to be accessible to each team member and a copy kept in the administration area.